moniquesouzam/moniquesouzam/README.md

 - 🔭 I’m currently working on updating some information on my NYC Evictions Analysis project.

-- 🌱 I’m currently learning python, pandas, seaborn, numpy and matplotlib.
+- 🌱 I’m currently learning python, pandas and advancing my skills in sql.

 - ⚡ Fun fact **I like to cook and spend time with my family.**